-—PHY Capability field format
+—EDMG PHY Capability subelementformat

-If the Phase Hopping Supported subfield is set to 1, the STA supports phase hopping as specified in 30.6.8.3.
+If the Phase Hopping Supported field is set to 1, the STA supports phase hopping as specified in 30.6.8.3.
 Otherwise, the STA does not support phase hopping.

-If the Open Loop Precoding Supported subfield is set to 1, the STA supports open loop precoding as specified in 30.6.8.3.
+If the Open Loop Precoding Supported field is set to 1, the STA supports open loop precoding as specified in 30.6.8.3.
 Otherwise, the STA does not support open loop precoding.

-If the DCM π/2-SQPSK Supported subfield is set to 1, the STA supports DCM π/2-SQPSK as specified in 30.5.9.5.2.
+If the DCM π/2-SQPSK Supported field is set to 1, the STA supports DCM π/2-SQPSK as specified in 30.5.9.5.2.
 Otherwise, the STA does not support DCM π/2-SQPSK.

-The Short CW Punctured Supported, Short CW Superimposed Supported, Long CW Punctured Supported and Long CW Superimposed Supported subfields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows:
+The Short CW Punctured Supported, Short CW Superimposed Supported, Long CW Punctured Supported and Long CW Superimposed Supported fields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows:

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8 by setting Short CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8 by setting Short CW Punctured Supported field to 1, otherwise this field is set to 0.
 The encoding procedure for short codeword length equal to 624 bits is defined in 20.6.3.2.3.

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8 by setting Short CW Superimposed Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8 by setting Short CW Superimposed Supported field to 1, otherwise this field is set to 0.
 The encoding procedure for short codeword length equal to 672 bits is defined in 30.5.9.4 and parity check matrix is defined in 30.3.6.2.
-This field is reserved if the Short CW Punctured Supported subfield is zero.
+This field is reserved if the Short CW Punctured Supported field is zero.

-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8 by setting Long CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8 by setting Long CW Punctured Supported field to 1, otherwise this field is set to 0.
 The encoding procedure for long codeword length equal to 1248 bits is defined in 30.5.9.4.

-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8 by setting Long CW Superimposed Supported Bit subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8 by setting Long CW Superimposed Supported Bit field to 1, otherwise this field is set to 0.
 The encoding procedure for long codeword length equal to 1344 bits is defined in 30.5.9.4.
-This field is reserved if the Long CW Punctured Supported subfield is zero.
+This field is reserved if the Long CW Punctured Supported field is zero.

-The SC Maximum Number of SU-MIMO Spatial Streams Supported subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG SC modulation class that the STA can demodulate.
-The value of this subfield is in the range 1 to 8, with the value being equal to the bit representation plus 1.
+The SC Maximum Number of SU-MIMO Spatial Streams Supported field indicates the maximum number of SU-MIMO spatial streams for the EDMG SC modulation class that the STA can demodulate.
+The value of this field is in the range 1 to 8, with the value being equal to the bit representation plus 1.

-The OFDM Maximum Number of SU-MIMO Spatial Streams Supported subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG OFDM modulation class that the STA can demodulate.
-The value of this subfield is in the range 1 to 8, with the value being equal to the bit representation plus 1.
+The OFDM Maximum Number of SU-MIMO Spatial Streams Supported field indicates the maximum number of SU-MIMO spatial streams for the EDMG OFDM modulation class that the STA can demodulate.
+The value of this field is in the range 1 to 8, with the value being equal to the bit representation plus 1.

-The NUC TX Supported subfield is set to one to indicate that the STA supports transmission of PPDUs using non-uniform constellation.
-Otherwise, this subfield is set to zero.
+The NUC TX Supported field is set to one to indicate that the STA supports transmission of PPDUs using non-uniform constellation.
+Otherwise, this field is set to zero.

-The NUC RX Supported subfield is set to one to indicate that the STA support reception of PPDUs using non-uniform constellation.
-Otherwise, this subfield is set to zero.
+The NUC RX Supported field is set to one to indicate that the STA support reception of PPDUs using non-uniform constellation.
+Otherwise, this field is set to zero.